 - Higher conversion rates.
 Quick load times increase the likelihood of conversions, such as purchases or sign-ups.

 - Competitive advantage.
-Faster websites differentiate your brand and attract more users.
+Faster websites not only differentiate your brand but also attract more users.

 - Better ad performance.
 Ads load faster on quick sites, improving visibility and click-through rates.